-After crossing the first col of the route you'll have great views down onto the turqouise waters of the lac behind the Barrage de Moiry.
+After crossing the first col of the route you'll have great views down onto the turquoise waters of the lac behind the Barrage de Moiry.
 At 148 m high, and 610 m long the dam is an imposing feature of the Valley de Moiry.
-Since being built in 1954 it has become a tourist attraction from the region, being just 8 km along the road from Grimentz.
+Since being built in 1954 it has become a tourist attraction in the region, being just 8 km along the road from Grimentz.
 There is a restaurant beside the dam where you can stop for a refreshment before crossing the next col of the day.

 The village of Les Hauderes, situated at 1450 m has been recorded in historical records as early as 1250, but become popular with tourists in 1870 when it's first hotel was built for travellers.
 The small village in Val d'Herens is surrounded by less lofty but still magnificent 3000 m peaks of Dent de Veisivi (3,418), Tsa de l'Ano (3,368 m) and Mont de l'Etoile (3,370 m).

 Food & Drink

 In Zinal there’s a supermarket (open 7 days a week in the high summer season), bakery, and deli where you can pick-up provisions for a picnic.
 There is also a restaurant at the top of the Sorebois cable car and another café/restaurant at the Barrage de Moiry.
 After this point, there are no further places to eat until Le Sage village near Les Hauderes at the end of the day’s walk.
 The best and quietest picnic spots are around Col de Torrent so we suggest you bring a packed lunch along with plenty of water.